Myanmar violence triggers asylum crisis for India's northeastern states | DW | 12.04.2021

 The state government there recently told five districts bordering Myanmar to turn them away.

-"District Administration should not open any camps to provide food and shelter," said the letter, reported Reuters news agency.
+"District Administration should not open any camps to provide food and shelter," said the letter, the Reuters news agency reported.

 "People trying to enter/seek refuge should be politely turned away," it said.